This Simple Math Trick Can Help You Predict Profits (Yet Few People Use It)

 Before entering a trade:

-Define how much you can lose
+• Define how much you’re willing to lose

-Set a realistic profit target
+• Set a realistic profit target

-Ensure the ratio is at least 1:2
+• Ensure the risk-to-reward ratio is at least 1:2

 2. Business Planning